Dynatrace/openkit-dotnet/README.md

 On application shutdown, `Shutdown()` needs to be called on the OpenKit instance.

-### Device

-An `IDevice` instance, which can be retrieved from an `IOpenKit` instance, contains methods for setting device specific information.
-It's not mandatory for the application developer to provide this information, reasonable default values exist.
-However when the application is run on multiple different devices it might be quite handy to know details about the used device (e.g device identifier, device manufacturer, operating system).

 ### Session

 An `ISession` represents kind of a user session, similar to a browser session in a web application.
 However the application developer is free to choose how to treat an `ISession`.
-The `ISession` is used to create `IRootAction` instances and report application crashes.
+The `ISession` is used to create `IRootAction` instances, report application crashes or for tracing web requests.

 When an `ISession` is no longer required, it's highly recommended to end it, using the `ISession.End()` method.